MileHacker Logo

 • Efforts protect riverine and coastal wetlands, managing ecological health.

-• Urban green spaces, like Taicang Garden, contribute to local biodiversity.
+• Urban green spaces, like Taicang Garden, help local biodiversity.

 • Recycling bins are becoming more common in urban areas and hotels.